Bivurnum/decomps-resources/README.md

 [Here is an overview](https://github.com/pret/pokeemerald/wiki/Why-should-I-use-this-over-binary-hacking) of the differences between the two hacking methods and the advantages of using a decomp over binary hacking (by LOuroboros).

 This guide is mostly informed by information I have stumbled into over time, as well as my own personal experiences.
 If anyone has any suggestions for additions or changes to this guide, please send me a message [on pokecommunity](https://www.pokecommunity.com/conversations/add?to=Bivurnum) or [on Reddit](https://www.reddit.com/user/Bivurnum/).
+You can also contact me if you have any questions about the decomps.
+I'm no expert, but I'm happy to help however I can.

 ## Games with Decomps
 * [**pokeemerald**](https://github.com/pret/pokeemerald/blob/master/INSTALL.md): The decomp of Pokémon Emerald.
 This is the one with the most documentation, tutorials, and support.
 There is also [pokeemerald-expansion](#pokeemerald-expansion), which is a highly enhanced version of pokeemerald.
 The expansion will be covered in more detail in its own section below.